faribahnawar/faribahnawar/README.md

 2. Adobe Illustrator/Photoshop
 3. Using HTML, CSS & JavaScript in VSC
 4. Managing code with GitHub

+I’m excited to connect with fellow UX professionals and explore new opportunities.
+Feel free to reach out!

 ## Contact
 - Email: Faribah.Nawar@edu.sait.ca